hbctraining/In-depth-NGS-Data-Analysis-Course/sessionII/lessons/03_counting_reads.md

 $ bsub -Is -n 4 -q interactive bash
 ```

-Now, change directories to your rnaseq directory and start by creating 2 directories, (1) a directory for the output and (2) a directory for the bam files we generated yesterday:
+Now, change directories to your rnaseq directory and start by creating 2 directories, (1) a directory for the output and (2) a directory for the bam files we generated earlier:

 ``` bash
 $ cd ~/ngs_course/rnaseq/